ingobecker/crate/README.md

 Make sure you have them running before starting the app.
 This app doesn't ship with a secret_key_base in place.
-Instead it uses the a env variable called SECRET_TOKEN.
+Instead it uses a env variable called SECRET_TOKEN.
 Use the following line to run the dev server and create a secret token on the fly: